 This in turn helps your SEO team write compelling content, page titles and meta descriptions.
 (Those bits on the page that help Google figure out what a page is all about)

-For smaller businesses with a small number of pages on their site, keyword research typically happens at the beginning of an engagement and helps the SEO team the preparation optimised page titles, meta descriptions and content improvement recommendations.
+For smaller businesses with a small number of pages on their site, keyword research typically happens at the beginning of an engagement and helps the SEO team prepare optimised page titles, meta descriptions and content improvement recommendations.
+These include businesses like Sydney Rhinoplasty Surgeon, The Art of Rhinoplasty.

 This involves anything to do with optimising the pages of your website.